Monolithic vs Microservices Architecture: Which One To Choose

 1) Faster deployment.

-If we, developers, want to make changes to specific "pieces'' of the application, we simply need to deploy the microservices that need to be updated.
-We don't need to spend time and effort deploying the entire application with microservices.
+If we, developers, want to make changes to specific “pieces'' of the application, microservices deployment is restricted only to those microservices requiring updates.
+We don't need to spend time and effort deploying the entire application.

 2) Improved fault isolation.

 If one of the microservices within an application fails, it won't shut down the entire system at once.
+This advantage of microservices is something that cannot be undervalued.
 And after we fix the failed component, we can update only that component without having to deploy the entire application again.

 3) Flexible technology stack.